An Audio Passport gives full access to the Audio Study Zone

 - Learn in your home, office or studio

 - Study on the move anytime anywhere!

 Audio Study Zone – What do I get?

 Use code SURFSPECIAL23 by 30/09/23 for 27% off all Audio Study Zone Memberships

 Accents of English:

-Study phonetic breakdowns and monologues in a choice of accents with audio recordings of native speakers from Britain, America, Australia, New Zealand and South Africa and more.
+Study phonetic breakdowns and monologues with audio recordings of native speakers of different accents from Britain, America, Australia, New Zealand and South Africa and more.
 This section is designed for actors needing to study accents for short notice auditions, helpful for anyone wanting to practice pronunciation and speech rhythm and also for non-native English speakers who find it hard to understand the different English accents.